Patient Protection and Affordable Care Act (PPACA) Basics

 PPACA Resources for Clients

-A detailed timeline of federal health care reform law provisions that will Impact Individual and Employer Health Insurance Consumers.
+we’ve created a detailed timeline of federal healthcare reform law provisions that will impact Individual and employer health insurance consumers.

 A condensed version of the timeline suitable for distribution to consumers and employer clients.
 Download and print copies here

 you can purchase printed copies via NAHU’s online store

 Compliance Information About Specific PPACA Provisions

 ACA Implementation (Part XVIII) and Mental Health Parity Implementation

 The Department of Labor's Employee Benefits Security Administration has updated its website with FAQs about ACA Implementation Part XVIII and Mental Health Parity Implementation.

 All group and individual plans that do not have grandfathered status, including self-funded plans, have to cover specific preventive care services with no cost-sharing in plan years beginning on or after September 23, 2010.
 Additional specific women’s preventive services must be provided without cost-sharing in plan years beginning after August 1, 2012.
 This provision in the law applies to most employers unless the employer qualifies for specific religious exemptions.